What does it mean to default on a personal loan?

 Contact your lender

 Reaching out to your lender may help you avoid having a personal loan in default.
 Let them know about your circumstances and ask them about your options.
-They may allow you to defer payments or come up with another payment solution.
+They may allow you to defer payments or set up a new repayment plan.

 Look at your budget

-If you have an emergency fund, consider tapping into it to make your payment.
+If you have an emergency fund, consider tapping into it to make your missed payment.
 If you don’t have access to an emergency fund, consider reworking your budget to reduce nonessential spending.
-You may be able to free up money to make payments.
+You may be able to free up money to make payments and avoid default.

 Consider debt consolidation